 Line number Explanation Box number 1 The start of the procedure.
 Any applicant can retrieve information regarding the OSS procedure from the Website maintained by the Shop. a 2 The Website -maintained by the Shop- contains relevant information regarding the licensing regimes, conditions and regulation in the CEPT countries.
-The web server contains information supplied by the NRAs in a searchable database (see paragraph 9 below). b 3 Results of the MRP/GMR process for satellite system, if appropriate, will also be available at the Website, the information will be provided regularly by the MRP/GMR secretariat. С 4 The Website contains an electronic application form, to be filled out on- line or off-line after the applicant has requested a unique password for the application, which is also to be used to retrieve a form saved earlier.
+The web server contains information supplied by the NRA's in a searchable database (see paragraph 9 below). b 3 Results of the MRP/GMR process for satellite system, if appropriate, will also be available at the Website, the information will be provided regularly by the MRP/GMR secretariat. с 4 The Website contains an electronic application form, to be filled out on-line or off-line after the applicant has requested a unique password for the application, which is also to be used to retrieve a form saved earlier.
 For every new application a new unique password is required.
 The software will guide the applicant through the application and present the questions to be answered or each country applied for.
 The software will also check that all relevant questions are filled out. d & e 5 After the applicant has filled out the Combined Application Form, he sends it electronically to the server at the Shop.
 The server will generate an OSS registration number for each country which will be added to the form for each country and which should also be added to all required attachments and the declaration at the end of the application form.
 Documents with the same OSS registration number belong to the same application.
-For each country a separate application form will be generated. f & g The original signed versions of the application form in the required language and the authentic attachments (if required by the NRAs) will be submitted to the Shop.
+For each country a separate application form will be generated.
+The original signed versions of the application form in the required language and the authentic attachments (if required by the NRA's) will be submitted to the Shop. f & g 6 The Shop will do a final check that the form has been completed.
+The shop is not able to modify the form, only the applicant can, through his unique password.
+If the forms have not been completed properly the Shop will inform the applicant.
+A second check will follow.
+7 If the application forms are complete they will be send to the NRA's.
+Note: the Shop does not judge whether a licence should be granted or not.
+It simply checks whether the applicant has supplied all the information required for processing the application.
+However this does not prevent NRA's to request additional information when appropriate.